Monmouth Railway: Coleford, Monmouth, Usk and Pontypool Railway

-Coleford was the most important industrial centre in the Forest of Dean, (the "capital" of the Forest, although strictly speaking just outside its boundary) and on 20 August 1853 the Coleford, Monmouth, Usk and Pontypool Railway was authorised, with the intention of conveying iron ore to the ironworks of South Wales.
+Coleford was the most important industrial centre in the Forest of Dean, (the "capital" of the forest, although strictly speaking just outside its boundary) and on 20 August 1853 the Coleford, Monmouth, Usk and Pontypool Railway was authorised by the Coleford, Monmouth, Usk and Pontypool Railway Act 1853 (16 & 17 Vict. c. ccxvii), with the intention of conveying iron ore to the ironworks of South Wales.
 Coleford would be reached by taking over the Monmouth Railway and converting it to locomotive operation.

 The sale of the portion of the Monmouth Railway between Coleford and Monmouth, took place on 4 February 1853, for £11,060.
 For the time being the Monmouth Railway management continued to operate the line.

 The CMU&PR opened its line from Little Mill, near Pontypool to Usk on 2 June 1856, and onward to Monmouth Troy station on 12 October 1857.
 Troy station was on the south side of the town and a mile from the May Hill terminal of the Monmouth Railway.
 It reached Troy on 12 October 1857.

 The CMU&PR still wished to reach Coleford, but the cost of conversion of the Monmouth Railway was for some time beyond its means, and a gap remained across the River Wye at Monmouth.
 The gap did nothing to encourage through traffic between the two systems, and as a horse-drawn toll plateway, the Monmouth Railway was already technologically obsolescent.
 Edge railways were carrying the mineral products to market, although it was not until 1872 that the Severn and Wye Railway reached Coleford and served the Darkhill ironworks.